edhamma/mahasi-diary/diary.rst

 **A:**  Previously, when I felt good in my contemplation it was nothing like this.
 Now it is really good.
-I even thought if I had to note until these good notings disappear I will not bother to note them. *(Yogi said this because he has got a clinging on Craving)*.
+I even thought if I had to note until these good notings disappear I will not bother to note them. *(Yogi said this because he has got a clinging on Craving.)*

 SOME YOGI WOULD TELL OTHERS:- I do not think there is anyone who could note as well as me.
 I do not even think the teachers themselves had this sort of enjoyable noting. *(Yogi said this with a clinging to Pride.)*